 One of those products is their wellness protein - Oxywhey.
 A low-carb, low-calorie protein powder with great flavours that still helps with weight loss as its primary goal.

 - Fat loss protein featuring a triple blend of proteins

 - Range of fat-loss ingredients including green tea and grape seed extract

 - Only 1g of net carbs and fat

 - Stimulant free so there is no need to cycle and easily stacks with Oxyshred and other fat burners

 What is OxyWhey Used For?

-OxyWhey is designed for health-conscious active individuals engaged in regular exercise who want a tasty protein shake to support muscle growth and/or fat loss.
-Categories as a fat loss protein, OxyWhey can be used either alone (with water) as a low-calorie snack pre or post-exercise or mixed with berries/fruit/greens/seeds/milk for a higher calorie post workout recovery meal.
+OxyWhey is designed for health-conscious active individuals engaged in the regular exercise who want a tasty protein shake to support muscle growth and/or fat loss.
+Categories as a fat-loss protein, OxyWhey can be used either alone (with water) as a low-calorie snack pre or post-exercise or mixed with berries/fruit/greens/seeds/milk for a higher calorie post-workout recovery meal.

 OxyWhey is particularly useful for active individuals trying to lose weight on a calorie-controlled diet.
 Maintaining protein intake while reducing calories from carbohydrates is an effective way to preserve muscle while attempting to lose weight.